cchsc/git-tutorial/README.md

 #Git Tutorial
 -------------

-Just a demo for git.
+Just a demo for git. minecraft is awesome.

 This is owned by the CC Highschool Club.